schroedermatt/data-demo/assets/00_hands-on-setup.md

 - [ ] Run `data-demo` & produce mock data
 - [ ] Validate data was produced

+## Prerequisites

+See [prereqs.md](../PREREQS.MD) for more details on what will be required to run this project.

 ## 1) git clone data-demo

 Clone the [data-demo](https://github.com/schroedermatt/data-demo) repository - this project was built from the ground up for this course.
 Within the project, we've created a variety of environments that can be booted up via various Gradle tasks.